-The school bus is an extension of the classroom and discipline will be administered by the Director or designee with assistance from the principal and the bus driver.
+The school bus is an extension of the classroom and the Director or designee will administer discipline with assistance from the principal and the bus driver.
 All school board policies that apply to student conduct and other student-related activities apply to the school bus.